Louis de Broglie: Scientific and pedagogical career

 In 1941, he was made a member of the National Council of Vichy France.
 On 12 October 1944, he was elected to the Académie Française, replacing mathematician Émile Picard.
 Because of the deaths and imprisonments of Académie members during the occupation and other effects of the war, the Académie was unable to meet the quorum of twenty members for his election; due to the exceptional circumstances, however, his unanimous election by the seventeen members present was accepted.
 In an event unique in the history of the Académie, he was received as a member by his own brother Maurice, who had been elected in 1934.
 UNESCO awarded him the first Kalinga Prize in 1952 for his work in popularizing scientific knowledge, and he was elected a Foreign Member of the Royal Society on 23 April 1953.

 Louis became the 7th duc de Broglie in 1960 upon the death without heir of his elder brother, Maurice, 6th duc de Broglie, also a physicist.

-In 1961, de Broglie received the title of Knight of the Grand Cross in the Légion d'honneur.
+In 1961, de Broglie received the title of Knight of the Grand Cross in the Legion of Honour.
 De Broglie was awarded a post as counselor to the French High Commission of Atomic Energy in 1945 for his efforts to bring industry and science closer together.
 He established a center for applied mechanics at the Henri Poincaré Institute, where research into optics, cybernetics, and atomic energy were carried out.
 He inspired the formation of the International Academy of Quantum Molecular Science and was an early member.

 De Broglie never married.
 When he died on 19 March 1987 in Louveciennes at the age of 94, he was succeeded as duke by a distant cousin, Victor-François, 8th duc de Broglie.
 His funeral was held 23 March 1987 at the Church of Saint-Pierre-de-Neuilly.
+Jean-Claude Lehmann, director of the physics department at France's National Center for Scientific Research, said: "The death of Louis de Broglie marks the disappearance of one of the most brilliant pioneers in contemporary physics."